Why you need a Go-To-Market strategy

 We’re working with Oaxis and their myFirst range – fun and innovative technology products for kids.
 Oaxis appointed Bridgehead to create their Go-To-Market strategy complete with competitive benchmarking that targeted specific partners across retail, e-commerce and distribution.

 The Singapore based business had previously spent 4 years attempting to access the very competitive UK market with no success.
 With such competition in the market, they needed to solve the problem of ‘where to start’ in order to gain traction.
 That’s where our Go-To-Market strategy came in – the aim was to identify key gaps in the market, however small, to gain product ranging.

 As guaranteed, we identified key target customers and closed 5 channel partners for Oaxis inside 90 days.
 We also closed major retailers such as Selfridges, Shop Direct and Dixons to become resellers of the Oaxis MyFirst product range.
 Oaxis achieved $1m of revenues in year 1, created a demand generation that resulted in a feature on the Gadget Show that saw sales increase over 500%, and won 2 x Made for Mums GOLD Awards for MyFirst.

 We had tried for 4 years to access the UK market and Bridgehead achieved successful market entry for us inside 90 days.G-Jay Young, Oaxis, Company Director

-So, why do you need a go-to-market strategy?
+So, why do you need a Go-To-Market strategy?

-The five pillars of your GTM strategy will provide the foundation which you can use to build your new international venture.
+The five pillars of your Go-To-Market strategy will provide the foundation which you can use to build your new international venture.
 It will enable you to accelerate entry into your new market, establish a clear presence and quickly generate income streams.
 Choosing the right market and understanding your customers well will give you advantages over your competitors.
-If you’re ready to put together your GTM strategy, talk to our expert advisers today.
+If you’re ready to put together your Go-To-Market strategy, talk to our expert advisers today.

 Let us know what you think, or get n touch if you have any questions: